-The primary function of the Smart Growth Plan is to It is recommended that the ensure that the extension of public water does not result in additional new development that is inconsistent with the principles of "smart growth."
-The Plan includes a map designating areas within which development and re-development will be encouraged.
-The Plan will be used to limit new nonagricultural hookups into the County water system for development outside of these designated areas.
+The primary function of the Smart Growth Plan is to ensure that the extension of public water does not result in additional new development that is inconsistent with the principles of "smart growth."
+The principles of Smart Growth recognized nationally include several design techniques that result in what are considered more "quality communities."
+The Plan includes a map designating areas within which development and redevelopment will be encouraged.
+The Plan will be used to limit new non-agricultural hookups into the County water system for development outside of these designated areas.